Adding controls to options

 Schema enforcement

-Event Endpoint Management 11.1.5 icon You can add the schema enforcement control to manage the kind of data a client can write to your topic.
-When an option is set up with schema enforcement enabled, a subscriber can only produce events to the topic that comply with the schema that you add to the topic’s event information.
+You can add the schema enforcement control to manage the kind of data that a client can write to an event endpoint.
+When an option is set up with schema enforcement enabled, a subscriber can only produce events to the event endpoint that comply with the schema that you add to the event source’s event information.

 Before you begin:

-• An Avro schema is added to the topic.
+• An Avro schema is added to the event source.

-• The topic content is encoded as avro/json or avro/binary.
-By default, encoding for all topics is set to unknown.
+• The message format is JSON.
+By default, the message format for all event sources is set to unknown.

-To add a schema or provide the encoding, edit the event source information that represents the topic.
+To add a schema or provide the encoding, edit the event source information.

 Steps: